derrickwilliams/node-style-guide/Readme.md

 Also, notice the use of whitespace before and after the condition statement.

-## Declare one variable per var statement
+## Declare variables at scope level (function level)

-Declare one variable per var statement, it makes it easier to re-order the lines.
-However, ignore [Crockford][crockfordconvention] when it comes to declaring variables deeper inside a function, just the declarations wherever they make sense.
+Declare variable using a single var at the top of function definition.

-*Right:*
+*Wrong:*

 ```js
 var keys   = ['foo', 'bar'];